Trustia-labs/babylone-node/README.md

 # Babylon Node Docker Setup

-This project contains the setup for running a Babylon Node within a Docker container.
+This project contains the setup for running a Babylon Node within a Ubuntu Docker container.
 It includes the Dockerfile for building the image and the docker-compose.yml for easy setup and management.

 ## Prerequisites